shoppreparcels-tech/nikkitha-shanker/_posts/2020-04-07-the-lady-with-the-madhubani-paints.md

 <!-- /wp:image -->

 <!-- wp:paragraph {"align":"left"} -->
 <p class="has-text-align-left">Madhubani, as a brand, is the face of thousands of women.
 Twenty Five years into the journey and Smt.
-Asha Jha Ji says “Through my work, I try to symbolize the true relation between the inner divinity and the cosmos”.&nbsp;<br></p>
+Asha Jha Ji says “Through my work, I try to symbolize the true relation between the inner divinity and the cosmos”. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Alongside her family-like-contingent of more than 200 female artists &amp; craftswomen, she has effectively crafted unique concepts based on expressing love, hope, valor, devotion, fertility, &amp; prosperity through geometric patterns &amp; shapes in the form of human figures, transforming people's perception of the art.
-Each product is handcrafted to perfection with a unique theme &amp; storyline behind the development of its concept.<br></p>
+Each product is handcrafted to perfection with a unique theme &amp; storyline behind the development of its concept.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->